packdesys/ctf-writeups/hacklu-2017/dnssosecure/README.md

 After spending a few hours googling "How to configure a BIND server with DNSSEC", I finally got a working setup.

-Put all the files located in subdirectory `text` in your system `/etc/bind` directory:
+Put all the files located in subdirectory `bind` in your system `/etc/bind` directory:

   * `db.otherside.earth.flux` : the zone file
   * `Ksecret+007+11537.key` : the KSK public part